isaganiesteron/pachinko/README.md

-## Kidlet
+## Pachinko

-Kidlet is a simple mobile wallet to store and transfer Xem and Kidlet Coins.
+Pachinko is a simple mobile wallet to store and transfer pachinko coins.

-####Kidlet is built on top of [Nempay](https://github.com/dgarcia360/NEMPay)
+####Pachinko is built on top of [Nempay](https://github.com/dgarcia360/NEMPay)

-Kidlet is a customized version of Nempay except users can only store and transfer Xem and Kidlet Coins.
+Pachinko is a customized version of Nempay except users can only store and transfer Pachinko coins.
 All provided features of Nempay can be done in Kidlet.
 ### Provided Features
 * Create/Import Account